nomasters/handshake/design-docs/handshake-core.md

 Messages contain the `id`, `sender`, `sent`, `received`, `ttl`, and the decrypted `payload`.
 Any message may be removed by the recipient.
 This only removes the messages locally.
 Messages may also be automatically removed by inspecting the expiration.

-- Bob initiatates new chat.
+- Bob initiates a new chat.
-- This generates a QR Code.
+- This generates a QR code.
-- Alice scans the QR Code.
+- Alice scans the QR code.
 - They exchange setup info.
 - Bob and Alice can now chat using handshake.